-Based on our current understanding, we believe that development exceeding 100,000 GSF should have thresholds set for public realm commitments which need to be complete before additional development "ceilings", defined in terms of square footage or specific building construction, could be met.
+Based on our current understanding, we believe that development exceeding 100,000 GSF should have thresholds set for public realm commitments which need to be complete before additional development "ceilings," defined in terms of square footage or specific building construction, could be met.
 It is too soon to propose specific binding commitments in the absence of a design reviewed plan.
 However, we do have some specific recommended approaches for different forms of mitigation.
 Our recommendations include the following:

 Open space: The development review/permitting mechanism should allocate the open space commitments of the developer to specific phases of construction.
-In this process, it is important that those open spaces which encourage the pedestrian environment along Guest Street are prioritized and take place first.
-It will take time for the destination concept to be established for users and the space which defines that best should be the first project.
+It is important that those open spaces which encourage the pedestrian environment along Guest Street are prioritized and are built first.
+It will take time for the destination concept to be established for users and the space which best defines that concept should be the first project.